"Reverse Japa?" Wizkid announces he is back home in Nigeria now, video trends

 Lagos, Nigeria, was the centre of attention on December 31, 2024, as the city joined the rest of the world to usher in 2025 in grand style, bringing together some of Nigeria's biggest stars, including Ayo Balogun Wizkid.

-Recall that Governor Babajide Sanwo-Olu had released a list of artists to perform at the Greater Lagos Count Down, with the likes of Wizkid, Burna Boy, and Olamide, among others, performing.
+Recall that Governor Babajide Sanwo-Olu had released a list of artists to perform at the Greater Lagos Count Down, with the likes of Wizkid, Burna Boy, and Olamide, Tiwa Savage, Seyi Vibez, among others, performing.

 DMW label boss Davido, however, didn't make the list of performers, stirring up speculations among his fans as to why he was excluded.